MudassarHanif/RecruitmentHandler/README.md

 # RecruitmentHandlerApplication
 Build and Run Application

-	1. Unzip file recruitmenthandler.rar.
-It is source code of a maven project.
 	1. clean/Build project with maven.
 	2. Package application into an executable jar(run command mvn clean package).
 Spring Boot Application class is located at com\hr\recruitmenthandler\RecruitmenthandlerApplication.java
 		This should generate jar file named "recruitmenthandler-0.0.1-SNAPSHOT.jar" in target folder under project direcotry.
-	2. Open commandline and point to the directory where .jar file is placed.
+	3. Open commandline and point to the directory where .jar file is placed.
-	3. Run standalone jar with following command. java -jar .\recruitmenthandler-0.0.1-SNAPSHOT.jar
+	4. Run standalone jar with following command. java -jar .\recruitmenthandler-0.0.1-SNAPSHOT.jar